Bangladesh Travel Information

-The international access code for Bangladesh is +88.
-The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom) and city codes are in use (e.g. 2 for Dhaka).
-Most cell phones work on a GSM network with prepaid SIM cards.
+The international access code for Bangladesh is +880, and the outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
+Travellers with unlocked phones can purchase local SIMs; cafes, restaurants, all top-end and most midrange hotels provide free wifi.

 Travellers to Bangladesh may bring with them 200 Cigarettes, 50 Cigars or 225g of tobacco.
-Travellers are also granted an amount of perfume reasonable for personal use, and gifts of up to 500BDT in value.
+Travellers are also granted an amount of perfume reasonable for personal use (250ml), and gifts of up to 500BDT in value.
 Non-Muslims may have two bottles of liquor.

 Become our Bangladesh Travel Expert